amithgopi/MaxBandwidthPass/Readme.md

 | run | start | end | time_dijkstra | time_dijkstra_heap | time_kruskal | max_bandwidth |
 |--|--|--|--|--|--|--|
 All the time entries are reported in microseconds.

+The Graph::dumpToFile() method can be used to write the current graph in to a file "g.txt".
+The rapidcsv.h libray is used to aid in debugging the code when it fails.
+This helps to parse the csv file dump generated from the program and create an idential graph to test and debug.